aaowens/PSID.jl/README.md

 Requirements: A list of data files required to be in the current directory can be found [here](https://github.com/aaowens/PSID.jl/blob/master/src/allfiles_hash.json).
 These files are

 1. The PSID codebook in XML format.
-TODO: Explain how users can download this by themselves.
+You can download this from me here https://drive.google.com/open?id=1nz1UaVGcj0ur2Bp3ev7a8agJbj0A5JTF .
+In the future there will be a way to download this from the PSID directly.
-2. The PSID family files and cross-year individual file, which can be downloaded here https://simba.isr.umich.edu/Zips/ZipMain.aspx.
+2. The zipped PSID family files and cross-year individual file, which can be downloaded here https://simba.isr.umich.edu/Zips/ZipMain.aspx.
+Do not extract the files--leave them zipped.
 3. The XLSX cross-year index for the variables, which can be downloaded here https://psidonline.isr.umich.edu/help/xyr/psid.xlsx.

 After acquiring the data, run